Does Chase Offer Crypto?

 Trading at Robinhood vs. Trading at J.P.
 Morgan Chase

-One key difference between trading Bitcoin at Robinhood and trading crypto-related securities at J.P.
-Morgan Chase is that the latter investments are insured by the SIPC, while cryptocurrencies are not.
-SIPC only covers securities, and Bitcoin and other digital currencies aren’t classified as securities.
+One of the big differences between trading Bitcoin at Robinhood and trading crypto securities at J.P.
+Morgan is that the latter investments can qualify for SIPC protection, while the former do not.
+SIPC protects eligible securities and cash in a brokerage account, and Bitcoin and other digital currencies are not securities.

-While securities can be transferred in and out of both J.P.
-Morgan Chase and Robinhood accounts, cryptocurrencies cannot be moved into or out of a Robinhood account.
+While securities can be moved in and out of a J.P.
+Morgan Chase account (and a Robinhood account),

 Blockchain Funds